Robust Neural Rendering in the Wild with Asymmetric Dual 3D Gaussian Splatting: Method

 Let \(\mathbb{G}_1\) denote the set of Gaussians actively optimized during training, and \(\mathbb{G}_{\text{EMA}}\) its EMA counterpart, updated at each training step by:

 where \(t\) and \(t-1\) denote the current and previous training iterations, respectively.
 Here, we slightly abuse set notation for simplicity: the weighted summation between \(\mathbb{G}_1\) and \(\mathbb{G}_{\text{EMA}}\) is performed element-wise over corresponding Gaussian attributes, such as the centroids, opacities, and SH coefficients.
+We then rewrite the consistency regularization in Eq.~\ref{eq:dualmutual} with the EMA proxy as follows: